PadsterH2012/ac-project1/README.md

 - Responsive design with custom CSS styling
 - AI Agent management system
 - Provider settings for AI services
+- Chat interface for interacting with AI agents
+- Project management and planning tools
+- Backup and restore functionality for user data

 ## Installation
 1. Clone the repository: